cityofaustin/ags-service-publisher/README.md

 ## Installation

 1. Clone this repository to a local directory
+2. Add Python scripts directory to your PATH environment variable.
+This is typically located at C:\Python<version>\ArcGIS<version>\Scripts
-2. Open a Windows command prompt in the local directory
+3. Open a Windows command prompt in the local directory
-3. Type `pip install -e .`
+4. Type `pip install -e .`

 ## Configuration